Poliovirus Vaccine (Inactivated)

 There are no dosage adjustments provided in the manufacturer’s labeling.

 For IM or SubQ administration; do not administer IV.
 Administer to midlateral aspect of the thigh in infants and small children.
 Administer in the deltoid area to adults or older children.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (NCIRD/ACIP 2011).
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
+To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
 Imovax Polio (Canadian product) should be shaken well before use.

 Store under refrigeration 2°C to 8°C (35°F to 46°F); do not freeze.
 Protect from light